bitrise-io/devcenter/_articles/en/faq/adding-projects-with-submodules.md

 - git
 - faq
 - ssh
-summary: If you have a project with one or more submodules or other private repository dependencies (for example, CocoaPods repositories), you have to grant access to all repositories for a successful build.
+description: If you have a project with one or more submodules or other private repository dependencies (for example, CocoaPods repositories), you have to grant access to all repositories for a successful build.
 redirect_from: []